Have you ever had an FSAVC with MGM Assurance?

-Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by MGM Assurance; consumers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most consumers were advised by MGM Assurance that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by MGM Assurance; consumers were mislead about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were told by MGM Assurance that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from MGM Assurance start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 MGM Assurance mis-sold FSAVC with various different Aspects:

 - MGM Assurance may not have made their consumers aware that their FSAVC will not be contributed by their employer.